Nancy Wake: Postwar

 In 1985, Wake published her autobiography, The White Mouse.
 Later, after 40 years of marriage, her second husband John Forward died at Port Macquarie on 19 August 1997.
 The couple had no children.
 She sold her medals to fund herself, saying, "There was no point in keeping them, I'll probably go to hell and they'd melt anyway."
 In 2001, Wake left Australia for the last time and emigrated to London.

-She became a resident at the Stafford Hotel in St. James' Place, near Piccadilly, formerly a British and American forces club during the war.
+She became a resident at the The Stafford hotel in St James' Place, Piccadilly, formerly a British and American forces club during the war.
 She had been introduced to her first "bloody good drink" there by the general manager at the time, Louis Burdet.
 He also had worked for the Resistance in Marseille.
 In the mornings she would usually be found in the hotel bar, sipping her first gin and tonic of the day and telling war stories.
 She was welcomed at the hotel, celebrating her ninetieth birthday there.
 The hotel owners absorbed most of the costs of her stay.
 In 2003, Wake chose to move to the Royal Star and Garter Home for Disabled Ex-Service Men and Women, in Richmond, London, where she remained until her death.

 Wake died on 7 August 2011, aged 98, at Kingston Hospital after being admitted with a chest infection.
 She had requested that her ashes be scattered at Montluçon in central France.
 Her ashes were scattered near the village of Verneix, which is near Montluçon, on 11 March 2013.
 Her obituary was included in (and inspired the title for) The Socialite Who Killed A Nazi With Her Bare Hands: And 144 Other Fascinating People Who Died This Year, a collection of New York Times obituaries published in 2012.

 Honours

 Wake was appointed a Chevalier (knight) of the Legion of Honour in 1970 and was promoted to Officer of the Legion of Honour in 1988.
 Shortly after the war, she was recommended for decorations in Australia but was turned down.
 Decades later, Australia offered to award her medals but she refused, saying: "The last time there was a suggestion of that I told the government they could stick their medals where the monkey stuck his nuts.
 The thing is if they gave me a medal now, it wouldn't be love so I don't want anything from them."

-It was not until February 2004 that Wake was made a Companion of the Order of Australia.
+In February 2004, Wake was made a Companion of the Order of Australia.
 In April 2006, she was awarded the Royal New Zealand Returned and Services' Association's highest honour, the RSA Badge in Gold.
 Wake's medals are on display in the Second World War gallery at the Australian War Memorial in Canberra.
 On 3 June 2010, a "heritage pylon" paying tribute to Wake was unveiled on Oriental Parade in Wellington, New Zealand, near the place of her birth.

-A minor planet was named after her.
+Minor planet 17038 Wake was named after her.